avb-is-me/machineLearningFun/dev-docs/reference.md

 # Hey
 ## item

 OKduishfyugsyifgyudgsyufgydusg

 # LOL
 ## ok

 fskdiohfyudgsyufgyuedg

 # getArgs
-## function
+## Imported Code Object

 This function gets the arguements from argv.
-It assumes the that the CLI will receive a context flag and a question flag.
+It assumes the that the CLI will receive a context flag and a question flag!!
 # query
-## function
+## Imported Code Object

  This function use the %ref|getArgs|ref% function to take the question and answer and feed it to the Hugging Face API and then returns the result.
 # then() callback
-## function
+## Imported Code Object

 Just your normal then callback.

 # catch() callback
-## function
+## Imported Code Object

- Just your normal catch callback
+Just your normal catch callback %ref|query|ref%